 What do the imprinted lines and numbers on the base of the cutter represent?

 The grids and numbers represent standard cutting sizes.
-Dahle products are made in Germany so some of the grids represent European paper sizes.
+Dahle products are German Engineered, so some of the grids represent European paper sizes.

 What’s the best way to buy a cutter?

 Can I just buy a new blade or do I have to buy a whole new cutting head?